Zyreal/eltonkong/README.md

 # Personal portfolio

 Personal website to showcase some of the projects I have done.
-Created with react and styled with tailwind css.
+Created with React and Sanity.io, and styled with Tailwind CSS.